-I used to agonize over my less-than-perfect scores from clients, until one of my brides told me she wouldn't have believed my company was real if it had been nothing but hundreds of flattering comments— interesting perspective.
+I used to agonize over my less-than-perfect scores from clients until one of my brides told me she wouldn't have believed my company was real if it had been nothing but hundreds of flattering comments—an interesting perspective.

-In addition to WeddingWire.com, OneWed.com and TheKnot.com are popular review sites, as there are many others.
-Find the format you prefer when you're planning your wedding and then go back and post your reviews there after your big day.
+In addition to WeddingWire.com, OneWed and TheKnot are popular review sites, as there are many others.
+Find the format you prefer when you're planning your wedding and then go back and post your reviews after your big day.

 If you're going to post a negative review, let yourself cool off before writing something that could get you into legal trouble.
 You can express your opinion thoughtfully without defaming a vendor.